kammitama5/kammitama5.github.io/_posts/2017-7-4-Tuesday-July-4th.md

 ## I stayed up last night...

-- I stayed up to complete the lesson for Project 2 of the Nanodegree, so I could focus on the actual Project for the next 10 days.
+- I stayed up until 1:30am to complete the lesson for Project 2 of the Nanodegree, so I could focus on the actual Project for the next 10 days.

 - Since that is done, I thought I should look at some possible topics